adamdonen/champion/index.md

 ## **Chef Wort (3rd Place)**

-It was a fine effort, but a team can only be carried by one player for so long.
+It was a ok effort, but a team can only be carried by one player for so long.
 Second year in the league and finishing on the podium is an honourable achievement. 🫡

 <div class="responsive-video">
   <video controls>